 While Google’s creed of “Don’t be evil” is no longer part of its code of conduct, it is a company with exceptional business practices and policies.
 Google is a technology company – that is, its strength and the heart of its business.
 They are one of the major companies that outsource and have been outsourcing non-core functions like admin and IT work for years.

 However, Google also understands that even with its size, it cannot do it all.
 To that end, they have also been outsourcing development work, email support for products like AdWords, and more.
 Google is expanding this even further and in addition to email support, also offering phone support with staff around the world.
-These individuals are seamlessly blended into their inhouse support team, providing clients with improved response times at a reasonable cost.
-All these make Google a perfect outsourcing example to illustrate the reasons for outsourcing.
+These individuals are seamlessly blended into their in-house support team, providing clients with improved response times at a reasonable cost.
+All these make Google a perfect outsourcing example to illustrate the reasons for companies to outsource.

 Lessons to learn